-The website also shows no signs of presence of any social media accounts, where one could possibly go to address unresolved problems or claims.
+The website also shows no signs of the presence of any social media accounts, where one could possibly go to address unresolved problems or claims.
 BTCProMiner can perfectly predict comments on their pages and communities.
-We’d like to draw attention of our readers that the lack of communication channels itself looks suspicious as if companies are looking to avoid receiving reminders on unresolved situations and prepare the ground for a future disappearance.
+We’d like to draw the attention of our readers that the lack of communication channels itself looks suspicious as if companies are looking to avoid receiving reminders on unresolved situations and prepare the ground for a future disappearance.

-You won’t find any reference to legal terms or client agreement on the website of BTCProMiner.
+You won’t find any reference to legal terms or client agreements on the website of BTCProMiner.
 It means that there is no such legal addressee as BTCProMiner not to mention any regulations or norms that it applies.

 According to the relevant website’s section, BTCProMiner runs contests among referrals on a weekly basis.
 As stated by its rules, a referral is supposed to bring more affiliates, using one’s referral link.
 Each contest lasts from Monday through Sunday.
 When each new referral upgrades their BTCProMiner, an affiliate earns 1 point.
-The reward starts from 0.5 BTC and there are 3 winners at the end of each week.
-There is no information whether rewards in this contest have been actually paid.
+The reward starts at 0.5 BTC and there are 3 winners at the end of each week.
+There is no information on whether rewards in this contest have been actually paid.
 We believe that the information on this page is auto fabricated the same way it is done for the automatic payouts.

 Complete scam.
 Do not use it